'I Want To Go Back': The Yazidi Girls Who Did Not Want To Be Rescued From ISIS

 Despite that, Jeelan says life was easier with her ISIS family than it is now.
 "More normal," she says.
 She doesn't understand these unfamiliar people, Yazidis, who claim they are her people.

-Rasho and his family have opened up their home to almost 150 YAZIDI? women and children rescued from ISIS — some of them wounded; all of them traumatized.
+Rasho and his family have opened up their home to almost 150 Yazidi women and children rescued from ISIS — some of them wounded; all of them traumatized.
 He and his wife and mother take care of them until the freed women and children obtain approval from Kurdish authorities to cross the border back to Iraq.

 "Don't cry, Jeelan.
 Don't cry," Rasho's teenage daughter Haya, dressed in jeans and a pink T-shirt, tells the rescued girl.
 She tells the girls they will get them new clothes.
 Jeelan cries even more.